-Every winter, visitors from all over the world ask the same question.
-Part of what makes Central Park so special is the diverse wildlife population that resides here, but why is it that the animals that make the woodlands and water bodies buzz during the warmer seasons seem to vanish altogether in the cold winter months?
+Part of what makes Central Park so special is the diverse wildlife population that resides here.
+And the habits of our feathered, furry, and scaled neighbors don't just pique the interest of Holden Caulfield.
+Every winter, visitors from all over the world ask us: Where do the animals that make the woodlands and water bodies buzz during the warmer seasons go in the cold winter months?

 When the animal population is faced with freezing temperatures and icy conditions, ‘tis the season for survival.
-But there’s no need to worry—the mammals, birds, and reptiles that call Central Park home (either temporarily or year-round) have adapted to survive the cold, employing various winter strategies that will get them to spring.
+While many migrate to warmer climates, plenty of mammals, birds, and reptiles have adapted to survive the cold, employing various winter strategies that will get them to spring.

-While the Central Park Conservancy cares for these creatures’ habitat, it’s our partners at NYC Parks who manage all animal activity.
-We spoke with Sergeant Rob Mastrianni of the Urban Park Rangers, who gave us a peek into the many fascinating ways that Central Park’s wildlife makes it through the cold winter months.
+The Central Park Conservancy cares for these creatures’ habitat year-round.
+We leave snags (dead or dying trees) in the woodlands that provide refuge and an abundant supply of food, and we prioritize nourishing native plant species throughout the Park.
+But it’s our partners at NYC Parks who manage all animal activity.
+We spoke with Sergeant Rob Mastrianni of the Urban Park Rangers who gave us a peek into the many fascinating ways that Central Park’s wildlife makes it through the winter.

 When the temperature dips below 20 degrees, how do these notoriously opportunistic woodland residents stay warm?
 Like other snow-dwelling mammals (ahem, humans), they put on a coat!
 Raccoons’ coats will grow thicker during the winter, trapping in heat.
 To best take advantage of that additional warmth, they stick together in a group, cuddling in hollowed out trees and other natural nooks.
 During summer and fall, raccoons will eat a lot of fat, storing most of it in their tail which they use like a blanket in winter.
 Raccoons aren’t true hibernators.
 However, when food is scarce, they can sleep for a week or two curled up in a reduced metabolic state known as torpor.

-Red-tailed hawks are year-round residents of the Park (in fact, Ranger Rob recently rescued and released a rehabilitated juvenile red-tailed hawk into Central Park).
+Red-tailed hawks are year-round residents of the Park (in fact, Ranger Rob has rescued and released rehabilitated red-tailed hawks into Central Park on numerous occasions!).
 During the colder months, these birds see to their “romantic affairs”—as Ranger Rob calls them—to prepare for the winter.
 They mate for life, so winter is a time to rekindle their courtship.
-You can find hawk couples soaring together in January, preparing for nesting season (which begins around mid-March) and defending their territory from other migrating raptors.
+You can find hawk couples soaring together in January, preparing for nesting season (which begins around mid-March) and defending their territory from other raptors (or a determined blue jay).
 During nesting, they’ll gather branches and sticks to build or maintain their nest in time for egg-laying.
-According to Ranger Rob, male and female hawks arrange and re-arrange their partner’s twig placement, “like a real couple during an interior decoration project.”
+According to Ranger Rob, male and female hawks arrange and re-arrange their partner’s twig placement, “like a human couple during an interior decorating project.”

 Squirrels begin their winter prep in the fall.
 They’ll collect acorns (sometimes over 300 for one squirrel) and bury them to stockpile for the winter.
 Squirrels have a great sense of smell, so they can find their buried acorns.
 But they don’t always find every last one, which is why they are oftentimes credited with accidentally planting oak trees!

 Turtles are an inevitable summer sight, resting along the shores of Central Park’s water bodies.
 But during the winter, it’s as though they just disappear.
 But where to?
-In what Ranger Rob calls an “incredible adaptation to avoid the cold winter,” Central Park’s turtles bury themselves under mud at the bottom of frozen water bodies.
-There, they hibernate, conserving energy until the water thaws and it’s time to head up to warmer temperatures.
+In what Ranger Rob calls an “incredible adaptation to avoid the cold winter,” Central Park’s turtles bury themselves under mud at the bottom of frozen water bodies, relying on heat from their environment in a process known as brumation (whereas warm-blooded animals hibernate).
+There, they conserve energy until the water thaws and it’s time to head up to warmer temperatures.